zendesk/delivery_boy/README.md

 In addition to improving response time, delivering messages asynchronously also protects your application against Kafka availability issues -- if messages cannot be delivered, they'll be buffered for later and retried automatically.

+Both `deliver` and `deliver_async` take the following options:

+* `topic` – the Kafka topic that should be written to (required).
+* `key` – the key that should be set on the Kafka message (optional).
+* `partition` – a specific partition number that should be written to (optional).
+* `partition_key` – a string that can be used to deterministically select the partition that should by written to (optional).

+Regarding `partition` and `partition_key`: if none are specified, DeliveryBoy will pick a partition at random.
+If you want to ensure that e.g. all messages related to a user always get written to the same partition, you can pass the user id to `partition_key`.
+Don't use `partition` directly unless you know what you're doing, since it requires you do know exactly how many partitions each topic has, which can change and cause you pain and misery.
+Just use `partition_key` or let DeliveryBoy choose at random.

 ### Configuration

 You configure DeliveryBoy either through a config file or by setting environment variables.